greg-raven/grus/_posts/2015-01-08-amnesty-harms-american-workers.md

 In your 2006 book, *The Audacity of Hope,* you wrote:

-> “The number of immigrants added to the labor force every year is of a magnitude not seen in this country for over a century (and) threatens to depress further the wages of blue-collar Americans and put strains on an already overburdened safety net.”
+> "The number of immigrants added to the labor force every year is of a magnitude not seen in this country for over a century (and) threatens to depress further the wages of blue-collar Americans and put strains on an already overburdened safety net."

 These words were true in 2006, and, as we continue to recover from the Great Recession, they’re even more true today.
 Yet, your immigration executive actions will grant work permits to 5 million illegal aliens, allowing them to compete with blue-collar Americans for nearly every job.
 This will only continue to depress wages for American workers while creating more job competition for a limited number of jobs.
 According to the Bureau of Labor Statistics, the number of Americans not in the labor force is at a level not seen in decades.